jaimii/LargeRaids/README.md

 ## Updating to Later Versions

-Updating is usually very simple.
-First, in build.gradle.kts, change the variable mcVersion to the new version.
-Then, replace the Bukkit version with the newest one in the source code.
-For example, the Bukkit version for 1.19.2 is v1_19_R1.
-Right now, there are 6 instances of this string in the source code.

-Run 'gradlew build' afterwards.
+In build.gradle.kts, change the variable mcVersion to the new version.
+Then run 'gradlew build'.
 If there are still errors, the source code will need to be manually updated to be compatible with the new Minecraft version.

 ## Statistics